ekerik220/recipe-search/README.md

 A personal project I made to get my hands wet with React Router, React Bootstrap, and get a bit more familiar with APIs.

 Simply use the search bar to search for recipes and select the one you're interested in.
-The application with display an ingredient list, nutrition info, and a link to the preparation instructions for the recipe.
+The application will display an ingredient list, nutrition info, and a link to the preparation instructions for the recipe.
 The recipe data is from the Edamam Recipe Search API (https://www.edamam.com/).

 ## Technologies used